devopsgroup-io/vagrant-digitalocean/README.md

 - `provider.backups_enabled`
     * A boolean flag indicating whether to enable backups for the droplet.
 It defaults to `false`.
 - `provider.ssh_key_name`
-    * A string representing the name to use when creating a Digital Ocean SSH key for droplet authentication.
+    * A string representing the name to use when creating a DigitalOcean SSH key for droplet authentication.
 It defaults to `Vagrant`.
 - `provider.setup`
     * A boolean flag indicating whether to setup a new user account and modify sudo to disable tty requirement.
 It defaults to `true`.
 If you are using a tool like [Packer](https://packer.io) to create reusable snapshots with user accounts already provisioned, set to `false`.
 - `config.vm.synced_folder`